mandrewpowers/iot-notifications/README.md

 ﻿# IoT Notifications

-Very simple application to receive and display notifications for other security camera / homelab / IoT applications.
+Very simple application to receive and display notifications for security camera / homelab / IoT applications.

 ![Screenshot of an example popup notification.](popup-example.png)